cortexlock/cortexlock/README.md

 ## I'm James.

 I'm a doctor turned software developer living in Windsor, just outside London.
 I love JavaScript (even with its odd parts) and the ecosystem, especially React - though these days I'd rather not leave home without Typescript.
-Back end wise I'm a newly hatched Rustacean and enjoying the journey, I've also worked with PostgreSQL, Firebase and a bit of GCP.
+Back end wise I mainly use Node / Express.
+I'm a newly hatched Rustacean and enjoying the journey, I also work with PostgreSQL, Firebase and a bit of GCP.

-With that said, I'd be happy to use anything - it's all about the right tool for the job.
+With that said, I'd be happy to learn and use anything - it's all about the right tool for the job.
 I'm really passionate about a quality end product and user experience - this has to come about as a result of great communication between stakeholders and dev teams.

 ### Languages and tools